Estimation of False Discovery Proportion with Unknown Dependence: Data Analysis

 \section{Data Analysis}

 In a well-known breast cancer study (Hedenfalk et al., 2001, Efron, 2007), scientists compared gene expression levels in 15 patients.
 These observed gene expression levels have one of the two different genetic mutations, BRCA1 and BRCA2, known to increase the lifetime risk of hereditary breast cancer.
 The study included 7 women with BRCA1 and 8 women with BRCA2.
 Let $\bX_1,\cdots,\bX_n$, $n=7$ denote the microarray of expression levels on the $p=3226$ genes for the first group, and $\bY_1,\cdots,\bY_m$, $m=8$ for that of the second group, so each $\bX_i$ and $\bY_i$ are $p$-dimensional column vectors.
-If scientists can discover significantly different groups of genes that are expressed by breast cancers with BRCA1 mutations and those with BRCA2 mutations, they will be able to identify cases of hereditary breast cancer on the basis of gene-expression profiles.
+Understanding the groups of genes that are expressed significantly differently in breast cancers can help scientists identify cases of hereditary breast cancer on the basis of gene-expression profiles.